 Danish Timed Text Style Guide

-*This document covers the language specific requirements for Danish.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Danish.
+Please make sure to also review the General Requirements section and other related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Herre: hr.

 - Professor: prof.